tmcgee/cmv-widgets/widgets/AttributesTable/README.md

         Allow the user to highlight features that have been selected in the grid */
     highlight: true,

     /*
+        Show the source feature used in the search
+    */
+    source: true,

+    /*
         Allow the creation and display of a buffer